DalekSall/CompanyOrganizer/README.md

 * Integrate creating with cvrapi.dk
 * Find clever ways to avoid repetition in components
 * Optimize speed (it takes ages to start)
+* Optimize flow when creating new company
+* Validate and sanitize input